Clifford-Yen/HerculesDoc/docs/_sources/rst/input/analysis.rst.txt

 (This section is under construction.)

-The current version of Hercules can only perform nonlinear analysis with :ref:`Istanbul velocity model` enabled.
+The current version of Hercules can only perform nonlinear analysis with :ref:`Istanbul Velocity Model` enabled.

 ``include_nonlinear_analysis``
     * Optional: Yes